 Synthetic cannabis facts

-Synthetic cannabis is a new psychoactive substance that is designed to mimic or produce similar effects to cannabis.
-It has been sold online since 2004.
+Synthetic cannabis is a new psychoactive substance that was originally designed to mimic or produce similar effects to cannabis and has been sold online since 2004.
+However, some of the newer substances claiming to be synthetic cannabis do not actually mimic the effects of THC (delta-9 tetrahydrocannabinol, the active ingredient in cannabis).

 Synthetic cannabis is marketed under different brand names.

 Spice was the earliest in a series of synthetic cannabis products sold in many European countries.
-Since then a number of similar products have been developed, such as Kronic, Northern Lights, Mojo, Lightning Gold, Lightning Red and Godfather.
+Since then a number of similar products have been developed, such as Kronic, Northern Lights, Mojo, Lightning Gold, Blue Lotus and Godfather.

 Synthetic cannabis is also marketed as aphrodisiac tea, herbal incense and potpourri.